BBL Surgery using Fat Transfer

-A Butt augmentation using fat transfer/grafting is one of the most popular cosmetic surgery procedures in the US that has come to give butt contouring a new dimension.
+A Brazilian Butt augmentation, aka BBL Surgery using fat transfer/grafting is one of the most popular cosmetic surgery procedures in the US that has come to give butt contouring a new dimension.
 With the rise of revolutionary techniques, cosmetic surgery now provides women and men alike with an excellent option to help reshape a flat or sagging derriere and make it look rounder, perkier, voluptuous, and sexier.
 Admittedly, patients do not only gain a more youthful appearance but also watch their self-confidence peak.

 Women who want to have bigger, rounded derriere or enlarged hips can consider butt lift surgery.

 In short (BBL), the Brazilian Butt Lift uses the patient's own fat to help reshape the rump.
 Fat is extracted from the areas where it is the least desired, such as the abdomen, waist, love handles, thighs, arms, and back, is purified, and then re-injected into the treated area (the buttocks, in this case).
 Therefore, not only does the patient get fuller, rounder buttocks but also a firmer body shape due to the liposuction performed!
 The results are always impressively natural as opposed to buttock implants; another procedure used to enhance the buttocks.

 Generally speaking, to qualify for a buttocks lift one must be a non-smoker (or willing to give up the habit for a while), in good general health, and able to avoid alcohol for some time before the procedure and during the recovery period.

 The butt lift is a surgical procedure and, although minimally invasive, it requires patients to be able to tolerate anaesthesia and the rigors accompanying each surgical process.
 Patients with chronic disorders, cardiovascular issues or diabetes should consult with their doctor first to determine whether a BBL is the right procedure for them.